Sunny, with a High Near 86

 Today

-Sunny, with a high near 86.
-Breezy, with a south wind 8 to 13 mph becoming west southwest 18 to 23 mph in the afternoon.
-Winds could gust as high as 32 mph.
+Mostly sunny, with a high near 86.
+East wind 5 to 14 mph becoming south in the afternoon.
+Winds could gust as high as 20 mph.

 Tonight

 Partly cloudy, with a low around 48.
-Breezy, with a west wind 12 to 17 mph becoming north northwest 5 to 10 mph after midnight.
-Winds could gust as high as 24 mph.
+West wind 5 to 14 mph becoming east after midnight.
+Winds could gust as high as 20 mph.

 Thursday

-Mostly sunny, with a high near 83.
-East southeast wind 5 to 14 mph becoming west southwest in the afternoon.
-Winds could gust as high as 20 mph.
+Mostly sunny, with a high near 82.
+Breezy, with a southeast wind 5 to 15 mph becoming west southwest in the afternoon.
+Winds could gust as high as 22 mph.

 Thursday Night

-Partly cloudy, with a low around 50.
-West wind 5 to 14 mph becoming south after midnight.
+Partly cloudy, with a low around 48.
+Breezy, with a west southwest wind 5 to 15 mph becoming south southeast after midnight.
 Winds could gust as high as 20 mph.

 Friday

-Mostly sunny, with a high near 83.
-South southeast wind 6 to 11 mph becoming west in the afternoon.
+Sunny, with a high near 83.
+Light and variable wind becoming west southwest 5 to 10 mph in the morning.

 Friday Night